Consumer Choice Over Shopping Baskets: Results

 Divergence between them diagnoses reallocation effects; and in fact, as of the third quarter of 2022, the Paasche index sat above the Laspeyres index, revealing shifting preferences.
-This reflects reports from industry players, who suggest two key factors as playing an important role in this change in behaviour: (i) brand switching as a result of stockouts; and (ii) a move away from in-person dining, which as of 2024 had yet to rebound.\footnote{See e.g. https://www.mckinsey.com/industries/consumer-packaged-goods/our-insights/state-of-consumer, and https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/survey-us-consumer-sentiment-during-the-coronavirus-crisis.}
+This reflects reports from industry players, who suggest two key factors as playing an important role in this change in behaviour: (i) brand switching as a result of stockouts; and (ii) a move away from in-person dining, which as of 2024 had yet to rebound.\footnote{See e.g. https://www.mckinsey.com/industries/consumer-packaged-goods/our-insights/state-of-consumer, and https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/survey-us-consumer-sentiment-during-the-coronavirus-crisis.} A specific group of high-revenue products, specifically of a high mark-up percentile, appears to have decoupled from other goods in early 2022.\\

+How do these results compare to the existing literature?
+Dopper, MacKay, Miller, and Stiebale (2024) estimates separate random coefficient mixed logit models by category and year for a panel dataset of consumer products in the US.
+In that paper, a mean of median category-level mark-ups - which overweights less revenue-relevant, lower-mark-up goods relative to the measure presented here, and would thus supposedly be lower than our figure - points to an average mark-up of 63\% in U.S. grocery store scanner data.
+Additional category-specific mark-up estimates from the literature are provided below:

+The relative level difference may be connected to a difference between Portuguese and American tastes; relative to Portugal, per capita the US consumes roughly 32.4\% more beer (Kirin Beer, 2020), roughly the same in breakfast cereal (Lopes et al., 2017; Lin et al., 2020), and 3-4 times less yogurt (Marramaque and Cardoso, 2020; Sebastian et al., 2025).
+The most noticeable feature of Table \ref{table:1} is however the magnitude difference between the measures in the literature and the findings in this paper.
+A source of the magnitude difference may in how the random coefficient mixed logit ignores cross-category effects.
+This has predictable implications for price elasticity estimates.
+Consider a stylised regression parameter for own-price effects, in the case where cross-category effects are ignored (or more broadly where market boundaries are understated):

+for $J=\phi\cdot A(A'MA)^+A'$. $J_{ii}<0$ while $J_{ki}$ may be positive or negative depending on the product pair.
+Firms are strategic complements under Bertrand competition, so retailer prices co-move weakly positively across substitute goods and weakly negatively otherwise, suggesting $Cov({q}_i,p_i)\geq0$ and $Cov({q}_i,p_i)\leq0$ respectively.
+The cross-price terms $J_{ki}$ behave similarly, meaning that the summation contributes positively to $\hat \beta_i$.
+Thus, if cross-category price effects are ignored (or included, as in this paper), own-price effect estimates are biased towards (away from, respectively) zero; this underestimates (overestimates, respectively) price elasticities, possibly producing excessive (insufficient, respectively) estimates of market power and understating (overstating, respectively) pass-throughs.
+This also explains why the retailer-level mark-ups appear to be on average lower, as cross-price effects are directly incorporated into the optimal pricing. \\